Ada-Developers-Academy/core-unit-2/data-in-tables/data-in-tables.md

 ### Example: Milly's Resources

 Imagine that our friend Milly is ready to try a select few new hobbies with us.

 What resources does Milly need?
+How do we find out what resources Milly needs?

 Consider the following table.
-Then consider all of the steps we need to take in order to get our answer.
+Then, consider all of the steps we need to take in order to get our answer.

 | Description                    | Minimum Number of Hours | Resources Needed                                     | Will My Friend Milly Join Me? |
 | ------------------------------ | ----------------------- | ---------------------------------------------------- | ----------------------------- |